taminater/LEAPs/content/leaps/leap-23.md

 ### Configurable Values
 <!--Please list all values configurable under this implementation.-->
 ```
-BNT Purchased = 1500 BNT

 BNT/LYRA Pool Deposit Limit = 100,000 BNT
-Days in Pool = >100 days or until IL protection is reached
+Days in Pool = >100 days or until IL protection is reached with Bancor V3

 ```